your ultimate smoke detectors GUIDE

 - Corrosion endurance testing

-Now, this would make perfect sense since a corroded smoke alarm’s sensors are unlikely to perform at its optimum, if they even perform at all in the first place.
+Now, this would make perfect sense since a corroded smoke detector’s sensors are unlikely to perform at its optimum, if they even perform at all in the first place.

 - Battery service life for alarms that come with non-replaceable batteries